elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

 ------------
 ### [Part 2 – Step 9.
 Installing the PEI Sheet](http://www.support.modix3d.com/pei-sheet/)
-* Slow assembly, requires 2 people.
+* Assembly:
+  * Speed: Slow.
+  * Difficulty: Difficult.
+* Issues:
-* With two people and a roller, we still ended up with several air bubbles.
-Perhaps practice makes perfect, but revisit the instructions carefully.
-They definitely say it is better to leave it imperfect than to pull it up and try again.
-I have not yet looked up the proper technique for dealing with air bubbles.
+  * Using two people and a roller, we still ended up with several air bubbles between the bed and the PEI sheet.
+Perhaps practice makes perfect, but be sure to read the assembly instructions carefully before getting started on this step.
+The assembly instructions clearly state that it is better to leave the PEI sheet down imperfectly than to pull it up and try to reapply.
   * We also erroneously positioned the PEI sheet front-to-back, leaving ~2cm strips of exposed metal on either side.
 It is supposed to be positioned side-to-side, leaving strips of exposed metal on the front and back.
+This is somewhat confusing given that the recommended placement of the PEI sheet covers up the screws used to remove the bed for maintenance.
 <center>
 <table>
   <tr>